catlukemich/VoskKeyboardProxy/readme.md

 # Description

-The application is written in Python's tkinter and uses simple user interface solutions The application allows to log get text dictated.
+The application is written in Python's 3.12.4, using tkinter for simple user interface as a solution to issue commands to the application.
+The backend used for voice to text conversion is VOSK library.
+Also the application allows to log the text dictated (by default when the logging is enabled - it logs what has been said to *text_log.txt* file in the installation directory).

 # Installation

+In order to install this application you need to clone it into your local file system, install the required dependencies and run using Python by issuing the following command:
+`python recognize.py`.

 ## Dependencies

 The dependencies (modules) are:
-- vosk
+- vosk 0.3.45
-- PIL
+- pillow 10.4.0
-- keyboard
+- keyboard 0.13.5
-- pywinauto
+- pywinauto 0.6.8
-- sounddevice
+- sounddevice 0.4.7
-- pyperclip
+- pyperclip 1.9.0
-- ttkbootstrap
+- ttkbootstrap 1.10.1

 In order to install them all in one go, issue the following command to the command line (provided that you have python on the PATH - most probably you do):

 `python -m pip install vosk PIL keyboard pywinauto sounddevice pyperclip ttkbootstrap`

+or use the provided *requirements.txt* to install files by pip

 This application also depends on the recognition models: polish and english,